www.sillybeliefs.com

 And what was it that the Muslim Imam prayed for: 'world peace, forgiveness for sin, and for mankind to be saved from the retribution of Hell.'
 He obviously doesn't know what city councillors do if he thinks this is an appropriate prayer for a council meeting.
 Frankly it annoys me the way religious people have to force their silly, ineffectual prayers onto others.
 God supposedly isn't hard of hearing.
 You don't have to say it out loud, just think it.
 You're communicating with an all-knowing god after all, not another human being.
 I thought religious people knew this stuff?
 Keep your silly wishes and your ignorance to yourself.
 If you really want world peace, get off your arse and do something constructive towards that goal, like becoming an atheist and losing that genocidal intolerance towards other religions.
 Rather than begging for forgiveness of your sins, just stop committing them, and rather than worrying about an afterlife spent in Hell, something that will never happen, start appreciating the wonders and joys of this life.
 Stop trying to improve your life by pleading to a childish storybook character.
 As every example of prayer throughout history has shown, it's a waste of time.
 If prayer could bring about world peace it would have happened millennia ago.
 It's time to start making a difference yourself, rather than pleading with your god to do it for you.

-Posted by the 'Silly Beliefs' Team, 20 Feb, 2008 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 20 Feb, 2008 ~ Add a Comment Send to a Friend

 Christian Archbishop wants Islamic law in Britain